 A great number of topical anti-aging formulations containing Vitamin C and its derivatives have been marketed over the last few years with specious claims for their protective and rejuvenating skin effects.
 And got to admit, we are all tempted to find “the” product that actually works and at the same time, won’t make your wallet cry.
 However from a clinical point of view, it is important to know that not all preparations are physiologically effective, and hence it may or may not serve the purpose.

-Before I get started, let me give a brief you in what we know at this time.
-If you are following my blog regularly, you might know that I always advocate practicing effective sun protection.
-This can be achieved by following some recommended measures, which includes: the application of a broad spectrum sunscreen regularly and also, making place for a Vitamin C serum in your routine skin care regimen.
+Before I get started, let me brief you in with what we know at this time.
+If you are following my blog regularly, you might be knowing already that I strongly advocate practicing effective sun protection, irrespective of what products you’re using during the day and night.
+This can be achieved by following some recommended measures which includes: the application of a broad spectrum sunscreen regularly and also making place for a Vitamin C serum in your routine skin care regimen.
 You can read more on this subject here.

 Can C E Ferulic possibly, be one of the best Vitamin C formulations available in the present market?